 Tapered Insulation System

 A benefit to this kind of system is that it adds to the thermal resistance and therefore improves overall insulation of the building.
-The primary downside, however, is that the construction of such a system is expensive and many commercial property owners don’t want to spend the money when they are already paying for a new roof to be constructed.
+The primary downside is that the construction of such a system is expensive.
+Many commercial property owners don’t want to spend the money when they are already paying for a new roof to be constructed.

 With the right roof coating, you gain a positive slope to ensure that water runs off on its own.
 It’s one less thing for you to worry about because you won’t need to visually inspect the roof every time it rains.